What is a demographic?

-What are the various Examples of Demographic Segmentation:
+What are the various examples of demographic segmentation?

 Here are a few demographic examples:

-Every age group has a specific requirement which will be extremely different to the requirement of the other age groups.
-Babies require a constant supply of diapers, special clothing, formula and other such products while toddlers require educational toys, coloring books, products that stimulate their mental and physical growth.
+- Age segmentation – Age is one of the most common demographic segmentation elements.
+Every age group has its peculiar characteristics and needs.
+Generally, teenagers might be more inclined towards the latest, good looking cars, but working professionals would require a vehicle that caters to his/her family and fits a particular budget.
+Every age group has a specific requirement, which will be extremely different from the other age groups’ needs.
+Babies require a constant supply of diapers, select clothing, formula, and other such products, while toddlers require educational toys, coloring books, products that stimulate their mental and physical growth.
 Middle-aged adults may invest a lot more in an expensive technological gadget than a teenager.
-An old-aged person would rather spend their money in buying health-related products.
-As seen in all these examples, every segment has specific requirements and organizations can develop marketing strategies on the basis of these requirements to obtain effective results.
+An old-aged person would rather spend their money on buying health-related products.
+As seen in all these examples, every segment has specific requirements, and organizations can develop marketing strategies based on these requirements to obtain valid results.

-Advantages of Demographic Segmentation:
+Advantages of demographic segmentation:

 There are several advantages of dividing the target audience according to demographics.